 You have been thinking about improving your property by extending it or even found a perfect site to build a new house.
-As you are dreaming about all the future possibilities you notice a manhole or even manholes right where the foundation of new structure would go.
+As you are dreaming about all the future possibilities you notice a manhole or even manholes right where the foundation of your new structure would go.
 If pipework is present where you are planning to build, it is highly advisable to get approval from Thames Water.

 DO YOU ALWAYS NEED A BUILD OVER AGREEMENT?

-As a rule, it is a requirement to apply for a build over agreement if the building is:
+As a rule, it is a requirement to apply for a Build Over Agreement if the building is:

 – Within three metres of a public sewer